-- 13.4.
-Additional actions for the implementation of the World Heritage Convention - 13.4.1 Please indicate any additional actions for the implementation of the World Heritage Convention - 14.
-Good Practice in the Implementation of the World Heritage Convention - 14.1 Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.Conservation Concessions in the Maya Biosphere Reserve (communities around the Tikal National Park) - 14.2 Define which topics are covered by this example of good practice at the State Party level.
+13.4.
+Additional actions for the implementation of the World Heritage Convention

+13.4.1 - Please indicate any additional actions for the implementation of the World Heritage Convention $N\!/\!A$

+14. Good Practice in the Implementation of the World Heritage Convention

+14.1 - Example of good practice in World Heritage protection, identification, conservation or management at the State Party level.

+Implementation of the Special Area Plan (SAP) under the Town and Country Planning Act 1976 (Act 172) for World Heritage Sites (WHS) in Malaysia.
+The SAP is to ensure that the guidelines and recommendations of the Conservation Management Plan for a World Heritage Site in Malaysia are implemented under the Malaysian law.
+The SAP is a statutory plan, with legal backing, and would have a strong bearing on the impacted areas and the community within these areas.
+In addition, the SAP are made available for public review and objections before they are finally adopted.
+Therefore, their recommendations and guidelines for the WHS are open to public debate and scrutiny.
+It shall serve to guide the promotion of conservation, preservation, rehabilitation, restoration and reconstruction in the WHS.
+Its broad objective is to facilitate the proper management of the WHS including the use and development of all buildings and lands and measures that would enhance the integration of the physical environment with the sociocultural and economic well-being of its people, and the demands of growth.
+The plan also outlines the much needed strategies and guidance that would enable and allow changes to take place within a framework of conservation and protection.
+It would address threats and issues that would hamper heritage conservation of the heritage and identify emerging risks to enable monitoring.

+14.2 - Define which topics are covered by this example of good practice at the State Party level.

 Sustainable Development

+Synergies

+State of Conservation

 Management

+Governance

+Capacity Building

-- 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Culture and Sports - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+15. Assessment of the Periodic Reporting Exercise

+15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention

+15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+The Department of National Heritage, Ministry of Tourism, Arts and Culture Malaysia

+15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

 State Party Good

 Site Managers Good

 UNESCO World Heritage Centre Good

-Advisory Bodies Fair
+Advisory Bodies Good